-The need for the amendment is to increase the likelihood of achieving optimum yield for dolphin while minimizing, to the extent possible, adverse social and economic effects due to in-season closures.
+The need for the amendment is to better achieve optimum yield for dolphin and yellowtail snapper while minimizing, to the extent possible, adverse social and economic effects due to closures.

-1.5 What is the history of management and the Federal regulations for dolphin and wahoo?
+1.5 What is the history of management and the Federal regulations for dolphin, wahoo, and yellowtail snapper?